Rotation Invariant Quantization for Model Compression: Rotation-invariant Mixed-Precision Quantization

-\fi To further improve the search time, a nested refinement is utilized.
+Even though the search of $k$ is unbounded in general, practically it is sufficient to search in bounded space since the weights' norm is finite \citep{idelbayev2021optimal}.
+In the following proposition, we derive searching bounds for the optimal $k$.
+Let $k^*$ be the optimal (smallest) $k$ that satisfies constraint $D$, and let $\ell^*$ be the index of the layer with the largest $n_\ell$ in $\gM$. \begin{proposition} The optimal $k^*$ satisfies the following bounds: $ \frac{\sqrt{n_{\ell^*} / 24}}{(1-\teps)} \leq k^* \leq \frac{\sqrt{n_{\ell^*} / 24}}{(\teps \cdot \sqrt{\teps})}$. \end{proposition} \ifshort The proof is deferred to \Cref{sec. proof of prop2}. \else \fi To further improve the search time, a nested refinement is utilized.
 Specifically, at each stage, only $\sqrt{\vrnt{O(k)}}$ values of $k$ in ascending order are considered.
 Once a certain value of $k$ satisfies the deviation requirement $D$, this $k$ becomes the new upper limit for the search, and the search region is refined within a smaller region of $k$ to consider, again with only $\sqrt{\vrnt{O(k)}}$ potential values to inspect.
-This repeatedly continues until the search step is sufficiently small.
+This repeatedly continues until the search step is sufficiently small (e.g., step $\leq 3$), and the compression gain becomes negligible.
 These refinements enable fast convergence in relatively few iterations.
-See Algorithm~\ref{alg: rotation inv} for a detailed description of RIQ.
+See Algorithm~\ref{alg: rotation inv} for a detailed description.